 About the composer

-His debut album, AT HOME (2023), showcases his approach to experimental sound design and accessible storytelling.
-He has composed and arranged works for various ensembles, including the UT New Music Ensemble, TJC Low Brass Ensemble, UTSA Symphonic Band, and 323rd Army Band.
-Micah's professional services in music engraving, arranging, digital media, video editing, and animation have supported numerous organizations such as OPERA San Antonio, Alamo Music, the UTSA School of Music, and the UT Butler School of Music.
+Micah Rosenstein (b.
+2001) is an American composer, multimedia artist, and educator of music.
+His creative scope challenges patterns of disconnection in American society.
+He has composed and arranged for various ensembles, including the UT New Music Ensemble, TJC Low Brass Ensemble, UTSA Symphonic Band, County Line Community Band, and 323rd Army Band.
+Micah's professional services in music engraving, arranging, digital media, video editing, and animation have supported organizations such as OPERA San Antonio, Alamo Music, UTSA School of Music, and UT Butler School of Music.

-Micah has presented curated research on public music theory teaching strategies "outside-the-classroom" aimed at fostering inclusivity in music education at the Texas Society for Music’s 2023 Annual Conference in Kingsville, TX and the Music Theory Pedagogy Into Practice 2022 Conference in East Lansing, MI.
-He is currently a member of the Texas Music Teachers Association and the Austin District Music Teachers Association, and studies for his M.M. in Composition at The University of Texas at Austin.
+Micah Rosenstein has presented curated research on public music theory teaching strategies "outside-the-classroom" aimed at fostering inclusivity in music education at the Texas Society for Music’s 2023 Annual Conference in Kingsville, TX and the Music Theory Pedagogy Into Practice 2022 Conference in East Lansing, MI.
+He is currently a member of the Texas Music Teachers Association and Austin District Music Teachers Association, and studies for his M.M. in Composition at The University of Texas at Austin.

 Hometown